-How do Escrow holdback Help Buyers & Sellers
+How to do Escrow holdback Help Buyers & Sellers

 So when you’re buying a property.
 You’re getting financing the bank is sending an appraiser to appraise the property.

 But in addition to coming up with a value for the home.
-The appraiser also inspecting the condition of the home.
+The appraiser also inspects the condition of the home.

-So sometimes the bank doesn’t like certain problems with the home, for example, the roof or some broken windows and they require the buyer or the seller to do the repairs prior to financing the deal.
+So sometimes the bank doesn’t like certain problems with the home, for example, the roof or some broken windows and they require the buyer or the seller to do the repairs before financing the deal.

-But a lot of times the seller or the buyer they don’t want to do the repairs prior to closing the seller doesn’t have the money the buyer doesn’t own the property.
+But a lot of times the seller or the buyer doesn’t want to do the repairs before closing the seller doesn’t have the money, and the buyer doesn’t own the property.

 They approve it and they instruct the Tero company to collect and hold in escrow one and a half times the bid for example if it’s $1,000.

 The escrow holdback in the Tarot company will be 1500.
-So then the mortgage company funds the deal closes and they give the buyer to two weeks 30 days to fix the problem.
+Then the mortgage company funds the deal and gives the buyer two weeks to 30 days to fix the problem.

-Once the problem is fixed the contractor does the repair on the roof for example the mortgage company sends a person to inspection if everything is okay and everything is repaired.
+Once the problem is fixed the contractor repairs the roof for example the mortgage company sends a person to inspect if everything is okay and everything is repaired.